nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ## Quick Start

 > ℹ️Patient Manager is a Command-Line application, and all commands need to be run from the
 > terminal/Command Prompt (cmd)/PowerShell.
-A Windows 10 OS' screenshot is here:
+For reference, a screenshot from Windows 10 is provided here:
 >
 > ![PowerShell](./images/WindowsPowerShell.png)